 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging plugin for WordPress with extended functionality with a number of premium extensions (add-ons).
+WP RSS Aggregator is an RSS feed importer and autoblogging WordPress plugin that offers additional functionality with premium extensions (add-ons).

-For example, the Feed to Post add-on for the WP RSS Aggregator plugin lets you add content to your site automatically by importing RSS feeds directly into your posts.
+For example, the Feed to Post add-on is an advanced importer that allows you to autoblog by importing RSS feeds directly into your posts.

 For more details, go here: